rasky/libdragon-cli/README.md

    it doesn't pollute your PATH.
 You can have different toolchain versions for different projects, if required so.
  * Update libdragon and toolchain.
+ * Available on Windows, Mac and Linux.

 ### Installation (binary)

+Download the [latest binary release](https://github.com/rasky/libdragon-cli/releases/latest) from GitHub.
+`libdragon-cli` ships as a single binary available on Windows, Mac and Linux.
+Simply decompress the binary and put it in a directory in your PATH.

-Binary releases coming soon (stay tuned).
-For now, see below installation from source.
+Otherwise, see below for instructions to install from source.

 ### Quick sheet

  1. Start from an empty git repository (`git init`).
- 1. Run `libdragon init` to create the skeleton project.
+ 1. Run `libdragon init` to create the skeleton project, with a vendored copy of lidbragon, and download an updated Docker toolchain image.
  1. Run `libdragon make` to build the first ROM.
+This will auto-start the docker image and run `make` within it.
  1. Hack away and enjoy!

+### Other commands:

+ * `libdragon disasm`: show disassembly of the current project, You can pass a symbol as argument to request disassembly of a single function (eg: `libdragon disasm dfs_read`).
+ * `libdragon exec`: run a command within the Docker container.
+This can be useful to manually execute libdragon tools.
+For instance:
+   `libdragon exec makedfs <arguments>`
+ * `libdragon start` and `libdragon stop` help explicitly managing the docker instance associated to the current git repository.
+In general, `libdragon` will create one container per repository.
+ * `libdragon update` will update both the vendored copy of libdragon (lastest version on Github) and the lastest toolchain (from Docker Hub).
+   You can update only either of the two with specific options (see the help).
+ * `libdragon init` can vendor libdragon with `git subtree` (default) or with `git submodule`.
+If you prefer the latter, use `libdragon init --submodule`.

 ### FAQ